Jet Airways

-Jet Airways (India) Ltd is an Indian airline based in Delhi NCR, with a training and developmental center in Mumbai.
-Incorporated in April 1992 as a limited liability company, the airline began operations as an air taxi operator in 1993.
-It began full-fledged operations in 1995 with international flights added in 2004.
+Jet Airways Limited, trading as Jet Airways, was an Indian full-service airline based in Delhi, with a training and developmental centre in Mumbai.
+Incorporated in April 1993 as a limited liability company, the airline began operations as an air taxi operator in 1993.
+It began full operations in 1995, with international flights introduced in 2004.
 The airline went public in 2005 and in 2007, when it acquired Air Sahara.
-Before the founding of Vistara in 2015, it was the only full-service airline based in India apart from Air India.
-The airline is expected to re-commence its flight operations by the end of 2023, making it the first Indian airline to be revived after ceasing operations.
+The airline was expected to re-commence its flight operations by the end of 2024, which would have made it the first Indian airline to be revived after ceasing operations.
+On 7 November, 2024, the liquidation of the airline was ordered by the Supreme Court of India.

 It grew to be one of the largest airlines in India, with a 21.2% passenger market share in February 2016.
-It operated over 300 flights daily to 74 destinations worldwide from its erstwhile main hub at Chhatrapati Shivaji Maharaj International Airport in Mumbai and secondary hubs at Chennai International Airport in Chennai, Indira Gandhi International Airport in New Delhi, Kempegowda International Airport in Bengaluru, Cochin International Airport in Kochi and Netaji Subhas Chandra Bose International Airport in Kolkata.
+Jet Airways operated over 300 flights daily to 74 destinations worldwide from its former main hub at Chhatrapati Shivaji Maharaj International Airport in Mumbai and secondary hubs at Chennai International Airport in Chennai, Indira Gandhi International Airport in New Delhi, Kempegowda International Airport in Bangalore, Cochin International Airport in Kochi and Netaji Subhas Chandra Bose International Airport in Kolkata.

-With its competitors, mainly SpiceJet and IndiGo, lowering ticket fares in the following years, it was forced to follow suit, hurting overall performance resulting in steep financial losses.
+With its competitors—primarily low-cost carriers SpiceJet and IndiGo—lowering ticket fares in the following years, it was forced to follow suit, hurting overall performance resulting in steep financial losses.
 It dropped to second place behind IndiGo in October 2017, with a passenger market share of 17.8%.
 The downward slide continued and resulted in bankruptcy in 2019.
 Jet Airways ceased operations in April 2019.

-The company has announced plan to restart operations in early 2022.
-On the 29th anniversary of its founding on 5 May 2022, it performed a test flight, which is a step in obtaining an Air Operators Permit (AOP).

-On 15 May 2022, Jet Airways conducted the first set of three proving flights by flying from Delhi-Mumbai, Mumbai-Ahmedabad, and Ahmedabad-Delhi routes using the aircraft VT-SXE.
-Jet Airways completed the final proving flight on 17 May 2022.

-As of August 2022, Kempegowda International Airport in Bangalore, Indira Gandhi International Airport in New Delhi and Chhatrapati Shivaji Maharaj International Airport in Mumbai will be the new operating hubs after the revival.
+In 2020, Jet Airways was acquired by the investment company Kalrock with plans to resume operations in 2022.
+However, these plans were delayed due to financial issues and ongoing proceedings with the National Company Law Tribunal.
+The airline was expected to restart operations by end of 2024, with Jalan-Kalrock's ownership retained.

+After years of prolonged attempts at resuscitation, the Supreme Court ordered the liquidation of the airline on 7 November 2024.